LostArtefacts/TRX/README.md

 ### Tomb Raider 3
 * For installation instructions, refer to the [detailed documentation](docs/tr3/INSTALLING.md).

-For the changelog for all of the games (TRX uses an unified engine capable of running all 3 games), please refer to [this document](docs/CHANGELOG.md).
+For the changelog for all of the games (TRX uses a unified engine capable of running all 3 games), please refer to [this document](docs/CHANGELOG.md).